UNH-CORE/RVAT-Re-dep/README.md

     pip install -r requirements.txt

-See `run.py` for functions to process and visualize the data.
+After installing all dependencies, execute `python run.py` to generate figures from the experiment.

 Contributing
 ------------